h5bp/Front-end-Developer-Interview-Questions/README.md

 * Explain "chaining".
 * Explain "deferreds".
-* What are som jQuery specific optimizations you can implement?
+* What are some jQuery specific optimizations you can implement?
 * What does `.end()` do?
 * How, and why, would you namespace a bound event handler?
-* Name 4 different values you can pass to the jQuery method?
+* Name 4 different values you can pass to the jQuery method.
 	* Selector (string), HTML (string), Callback (function), HTMLElement, object, array, element array, jQuery Object etc.
 * What is the effects (or fx) queue?
 * What is the difference between `.get()`, `[]`, and `.eq()`?